itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 1.4.14 =

-Due to changes in this version, it's important to **make a backup** of the site & database, test the site, extensions & theme **prior to updating**.
+Due to changes in this version, it's important to **make a backup** of the site & database, test the site, extensions & theme prior to updating.
-This version adds performance improvements & defaults admin override to disabled.
-Disable under *Groups > Options > Administrator Access Override*.
+It improves performance & disables admin override by default (disable manually under Groups > Options > Administrator Access Override).